Our Programs

 Bachelor of Arts in Psychology

-Minor
+Minor Psychology

-Description The psychology program offers a comprehensive education in the methods and content of the discipline of psychology while remaining true to the liberal arts ideal.
+Description: The psychology program offers a comprehensive education in the methods and content of the discipline of psychology while remaining true to the liberal arts ideal.

-All degrees at WCSU require 120 semester hours (SH).
+Degree Requirements All degrees at WCSU require 120 semester hours (SH).
 This includes major requirements, general education requirements, and electives.
 This structure provides room for minors, internships, and study abroad.

 Required Courses in the Major: 39-45 SH.

-: All students must complete the General Education curriculum.
+General Education: All students must complete the General Education curriculum.
 The WCSU General Education curriculum invites students to encounter a broad range of topics and skills in the liberal arts and sciences.
 The system requires students to successfully complete a minimum of 40 semester hours split across eleven learning areas.
 Generally, students can satisfy the requirements for a given learning area with any course they choose within that area; some programs of study may require specific Major Designated General Education Courses; if so, they will be listed with the program requirements.
 Additionally, the Racial Justice and Global Diversity requirements may be completed with courses which are part of the program requirements.
 For a complete description of the General Education program, follow this link: https://catalogs.wcsu.edu/ugrad/academic-programs-degrees/

 Electives: All degrees require 120 semester hours.
 Elective credits are opportunities for minors, internships, study abroad, and just following general interests.
 We encourage all students to speak with their advisors about great opportunities for their elective courses.